MicrosoftDocs/minecraft-creator/creator/TestDocs/CommandBlocks.md

  Let’s add a third block to set a command to reward the player for placing a block in the right spot.

 1. Place another command block next to the existing block.
-Make sure that the new block is placed in front of the direction that the arrow is pointing. <add image to show full chain>
+Make sure that the new block is placed in front of the direction that the arrow is pointing.
 1. Click the **Use** button on the newly created block to open the Command Block GUI.
 1. Set the **Block Type** to **Chain**.
 1. Set the **Condition** to **Conditional**.